musichackathon/music-community-lab/README.md

 ## Music Community Lab's Mission

-Music Community Lab’s mission is primarily to organize the Monthly Music Hackathon NYC (MMH) series.
+Music Community Lab exists to organize events for music and technology: workshops, talks, creative and social events, and all day 'hackathons' such as [Monthly Music Hackathon](http://www.monthlymusichackathon.org).

 Music Community Lab (MCL) is an independent not-for-profit organization managed by volunteers.
 We are proud of our strong industry relationships and grateful for their generous support, but MCL operates wholly outside the scope of any other entity.
-Combined with creating a safe environment, this also means MCL events, such as MMH, are no place for intellectual property (IP) grabs, explicit advertising or recruiting.
+Combined with creating a safe environment, this also means MCL events are no place for intellectual property (IP) grabs, explicit advertising, or recruiting.

-## Monthly Music Hackathon's Mission

-Monthly Music Hackathon (MMH) is hardly your typical hackathon – we create a safe space for anyone to experiment with any music in a supportive environment.
-There’s a lot there, so let’s unpack it a bit.
+## Principles

 ### Music above All

-MMH is a celebration of music and creativity.
+Music Community Lab is a celebration of music, creativity, and collaboration.
 We adopt the concept of “hacking” music from the tech world as an effective way to approach experimenting with nearly any aspect of art.
 That said, technology is just one means of making and interacting with music; we encourage hacking of music in the broadest possible sense, for example through remixing, instrument-building, data visualization, collaboration, improvisation, or any other way you can imagine.

 ### Promote Diversity across Backgrounds, Perspectives, and Abilities

-Music is a fundamentally human phenomenon, and MMH welcomes people and music of all kinds.
+Music is a fundamentally human phenomenon, and MCL welcomes people and music of all kinds.
 There are an infinite number of approaches to music, and a bewildering variety of them are represented in New York’s music scene.
 We believe it is both healthy and vital to establish common ground with people who have different experiences.
 What’s more, in addition to being good for humanity, this also helps foster a greater potential for innovation [see
 [here](https://hbr.org/2016/11/why-diverse-teams-are-smarter),
 [here](https://hbr.org/2016/09/diverse-teams-feel-less-comfortable-and-thats-why-they-perform-better),
 or [here](https://hbr.org/2017/03/teams-solve-problems-faster-when-theyre-more-cognitively-diverse)].